DCBranch/Part_Registry/README.md

 * Have a setter for the delete window's focal part name and have it get inserted into its label
 * JDBC/RDBMS implementation
 * ElasticSearch implemention

+## Launch
+To run the game project; download, unzip, and run "Part Registry.exe" inside the project folder.